USM-PAC-lab/Tutorial-1/README.md

 Then, go back to the master branch, and merge your branch with the master branch (this has multiple steps in one).

+I already did this in this folder.
+Essentially, you're replicating it.

 Some resources: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging
 https://stackoverflow.com/questions/5601931/what-is-the-best-and-safest-way-to-merge-a-git-branch-into-master
 https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html